1nst4ll/mango-news/README.md

     *   Implemented **AI Image Generation** using the Ideogram API when no thumbnail is found.
     *   Implemented logic to parse **Relative Date Formats** (e.g., "x days ago") into absolute timestamps.
     *   Implemented global toggles for AI summary, tag, and image generation in the scraper.
+    *   The scraping process includes optional AI-powered features for generating article summaries, assigning topics, and generating images.
+AI image generation is performed using the **Ideogram API**.
+This feature is only attempted if no thumbnail URL is found during the initial scrape.
+The prompt used for image generation is designed to create relevant visuals with a Caribbean setting and depict people with dark skin.
+These AI features can be enabled or disabled on a per-source basis through the Admin UI.
+    *   The behavior of these AI features depends on how the scrape is initiated:
+        *   **Global Scrapes (e.g., Scheduled Scrapes or `POST /api/scrape/run`):** AI features (summary, tags, image) for a specific article are enabled *only if* the corresponding global AI toggle (if provided in the API request) *and* the source-specific AI toggle are both enabled.
+If global toggles are not explicitly provided in the API request, the default values (currently `true` for tags and image, `undefined` for summary) are used in conjunction with the source-specific toggles.
+        *   **Per-Source Scrapes (`POST /api/scrape/run/:id`):** AI features (summary, tags, image) for articles from this source are enabled *only if* the corresponding source-specific AI toggle is enabled.
+Any global AI toggles provided in the API request body for this endpoint are ignored.
 *   **Frontend UI (`frontend/` - Astro):**
     *   The frontend has been migrated to Astro with React, Tailwind CSS, and Shadcn UI.
     *   Uses Astro's file-based routing (`src/pages/`).